Medical Weight Loss Program & Medications

 How is metabolic syndrome treated?

 If you are diagnosed with metabolic syndrome, the goal of treatment will be to reduce your risk of developing further health complications.
 Our Medical team will recommend lifestyle changes that will likely include losing between 10 – 15 percent of your current weight.
-(Click here (Link to Ideal Protein) to learn about our Metabolic Syndrome weight loss program).
+Learn about our Metabolic Syndrome weight loss program.
 It’s also important to get at least 30 minutes of moderate exercise five to seven days a week.
 If you are a smoker, we highly suggest that you quit.
-Click here (Link to Smoking cessation) to learn about our smoking cessation program.

 What is the outlook for patients with metabolic syndrome?